realworldocaml/book/book/testing/README.md

 Here's some code that does this kind of data extraction, using the `lambdasoup` package to traverse a chunk of HTML and spit out some data embedded within it.
-In particular, the function aims to produce the set of hosts that show up in links within the document.
+In particular, the function aims to produce the set of hosts that show up in links within a document.

 ```ocaml file=examples/erroneous/soup_test/test.ml,part=0
 open!
 Base